 Another little known fact is that the spray from an aérographe can be regulated easily, giving the user excellent control.
 If you’ve only ever used spray cans, you may be loathe to consider airbrushing a true alternative to regular brush work.
 Take the plunge, et experience the amazing results you’ll achieve in very little time.
 The best way to get started is to practise the Jim Gordon technique: Weathering Small Scale AFVs.

 Cleaning is quick et easy when acrylic paints are used.
 Paint changes are a matter of wiping the reservoir clean avec a moist tissue, et spraying two ou three reservoirs of water to clean the nozzle.
 Thick paint at the bottom of the reservoir can be released by brushing it out avec a small bristle brush, et spraying more water to flush the reservoir.
-Dried paint residue in the sump of the reservoir is not usually a problem, it does not not obstruct the paint flow or bleed into other colours, but excessive built-up should be scraped off avec a steel awl accasionally.
+Dried paint residue in the sump of the reservoir is not usually a problem, it does not not obstruct the paint flow or bleed into other colours, but excessive built-up should be scraped off avec a steel awl occasionally.

 Peinture d’aérographe is faster et more economical than regular painting.
 Once you understand how the aérographe works, you will be painting cinq chars in the time it took you to paint one véhicule previously.
 It makes sense to airbrush several 1/72 scale véhicules at the same time, because even a small gravity-feed reservoir carries enough paint to apply schémas de camouflage to a dozen véhicules in one session.
 As a rule of thumb, the gravity-feed reservoir of a typical artist aérographe holds enough paint for undercoating trois ou quatre chars moyens.